 The left side of the crag, between Standard Ridge and Space Cadet, comes into the sun mid-morning and into the shade mid-afternoon.
 The right side of the crag, between Orbital Decay and Starstruck, stays in the shade until mid-afternoon.
 Consequently, it’s possible to climb at the crag throughout the entire climbing season.

 Although a large part of the crag is not visually appealing, it actually climbs quite well, but it is BCC quartzite, so expect the climbing generally not to be continuous and to have some occasional, standard Cottonwood quartzite funk.
 Except maybe for those climbing mid-12 above, it is well worth a visit for at least a half a day, regardless of your preferred grade, although pure sport climbers likely will be disappointed because many of the routes require at least a few cams.
-All routes except for Imp and Satyr can be descended with a single 60m, typically from chain anchors or Metolius rap anchors.
-Imp and Satyr require a 70m rope, unless the last pitch of Starstruck is used to finish and the descent for that route is used.
+All routes can be descended with a single 60m, typically from chain anchors or Metolius rap anchors.
+A 70m rope is more convenient, however, to get off Kiss the Sky, Old Habits, Mad Calf, Cost of Business, Starstruck, Cersei, and Tyrion.
+For these routes, a 70m rope allows one to avoid a hanging rappel station (the hanging belay of Mad Calf) or an extra rappel (from the top of the first pitch of Cersei).

 The approach to all the routes is from Challenge Buttress.
 From the road, walk the well-trod Challenge Buttress trail to where it splits, then take the path to the right (the trail left goes to Challenge’s East Face).
 After 40 or so feet, the trail splits again; stay to the right (going left leads to Challenge’s North and West Faces).
 For all routes except the Standard Ridge, continue along this trail for maybe 200 feet to its end at a scree and boulder gully, where a steeper trail can be gained that ascends the right-side of the gully.
 The trail is easily followed, and soon reaches the right-end of the ledge system from which all the routes start except for Standard Ridge.
 The start of the ledge system was cairned as of this writing.
 This may sound complicated, but it isn’t; it’ll take about ten minutes to get from the road to Starstruck, the first route encountered on the ledge system – that is, unless you’re a flatlander.